istio/istio.io/content/en/blog/2023/secure-apps-with-istio/index.md

 establish a single root certificate across multiple clusters, the system doesn’t need to care when your application gets a connection request from which cluster as long as it is trusted by the root certificate - the system knows the identity on the connection is cryptographically verified.
-As your application pod changes IP or redeployed to a different cluster or network, your application (or component acting on behalf of it) simply originates the traffic with its trusted certificate minted by the CA to the destination.
+As your application pod changes IP or is redeployed to a different cluster or network, your application (or component acting on behalf of it) simply originates the traffic with its trusted certificate minted by the CA to the destination.
 It can be 500+ network hops or can be direct; your access policies for your application are enforced in the same fashion regardless of the topology, without needing to